-- Life goals, visions and ambitions - Inner fears, values and beliefs - Personal challenges - Temptations and spiritual battles - 2.
-Accountability involves a commitment to absolute honesty and speaking the truth in love. - 3.
-Accountability involves apologizing when you are wrong. - 4.
-Accountability involves a high level of trust and confidentiality. - 5.
-Accountability involves giving permission to ask the tough questions.
+- Life goals, visions and ambitions

+- Inner fears, values and beliefs

+- Personal challenges

+- Temptations and spiritual battles

+- 3. Accountability involves when you are . - 4.
+Accountability involves a high level of trust and . - 5.
+Accountability involves giving permission to ask the .

 The following 26 questions are excerpted from Rebuilding Your Broken World by Gordon MacDonald.